 Overview: Types of Evidence Needed to Win a Texas Dram Shop Case

-Dram shop cases can only be won if you can show that the bar served an obviously intoxicated person whose intoxication directly led to an injury or fatality.
-How do you prove these elements?
+Dram shop cases can only be won if you can prove to a jury (or convince the defendant's attorneys you can prove) that the establishment served an obviously intoxicated person whose intoxication directly led to an injury or fatality.
+How do you prove that this happened?
 With evidence.
-Quality evidence is the bedrock of any successful Texas dram shop case.
+As with any other civil claim, compelling evidence is the bedrock of any successful Texas dram shop case.

-Our firm has won more of these cases than any other law firm in Texas we know of, but we’ve never had a bar come right out and admit, “We sold too much alcohol to the man who caused the accident.”
-In fact, even the most negligent bars universally claim to have been folllowing the rules.
-Therefore, gathering the right evidence to present to the jury to prove your case is something that must be handled by an experienced attorney who has conducted liquor liability investigations many times before.
+Our firm has won more of these cases than any other law firm in Texas we know of, but we've never had a bar come right out and admit, "We sold too much alcohol to the man who caused the accident."
+In fact, even the most negligent bars universally claim to have been following the rules, and hope that victims' attorneys won't be able to prove them wrong.
+To gather the evidence required to do so will require the help of an attorney with extensive experience investigating liquor liability cases.

-In this article, Texas dram shop attorney Michael Grossman explains the different types of evidence used to hold bars accountable for drunk driving accidents, intoxication assaults, and other maladies created y the over-service of alcohol.
+In this article, Texas dram shop attorney Michael Grossman explains the different types of evidence used to hold bars accountable for drunk driving accidents, intoxication assaults, and other harmful incidents stemming from the over-service of alcohol.

 Questions Answered on This Page:

-- What kinds of evidence will I need if I was injured by a drunk driver?
+- What kinds of evidence will I need to prove my case if I was injured by a drunk driver?

 - Is it possible to prove the driver who hit me was intoxicated?